s-shemmee/Weather-App/README.md

 # Credits
 The weather app was created by [s-shemmee](https://github.com/s-shemmee) as a final project for the SheCodes Plus workshop.

-- The app uses the SheCodes weather API to retrieve weather data.
+- The app uses the SheCodes weather API and OpenWeatherMap API to retrieve weather data.

 # License
 This project is licensed under the MIT license.